 An expert in contemporary methods of ecology-friendly housing design, architect and academic Duncan Baker-Brown leads the practice BBM Architects, and brings sustainable design practice and philosophy to teaching and scholarly projects at the University of Brighton.

 Baker-Brown’s research tests the viability of a number of practices and materials, recognising the potential of discarded household "waste" in the future of building.
 Through his projects he fosters community development and regeneration, drawing on apprentice builders and informing young people of all ages as to their role in sustainable living.

-Architect Duncan Baker-Brown is an expert in sustainable development in the construction industry and famous for The House That Kevin Built, contributing to Channel 4's Grand Designs, while developing architecture that strives to be environmentally benign and reduces dependence on fossil fuels.
+Architect Duncan Baker-Brown is an expert in sustainable development in the construction industry.
+His Waste House project developed from work for Channel 4's Grand Designs, seeking a practice that strives to be environmentally benign and reduces dependence on fossil fuels.

 Duncan Baker-Brown's work interrogates the potential of sustainable housing development, looking to whether it is possible to develop contemporary buildings in an environmentally benign manner and whether this challenges notions of economic and aesthetic viability.
 With projects such as the Brighton Waste House, Duncan creates examples of community practice that, through the use of local materials and skills, can form the beginnings of a new local architectural identity.

 A primary feature of Duncan Baker-Brown's design work is the reduced dependence on fosil fuels.
 Architectural projects have been delivered using locally sourced, non-toxic, organic materials to ensure healthy buildings with small ‘carbon/ ecological footprints’.
 A number of the materials specified by BBM, such as Sweet Chestnut Glue-Lam beams and cladding were used for the first time in the construction industry.